cashapp/burst/README.md

 }
 ```

-Combine multiple enums for the combination of their variations.
+Use multiple enums for the combination of their variations.

 ```kotlin
 @Test